 8. Monitor and track your results

 DSPs have a dashboard that allows you to monitor the performance of your ads.
-Monitoring your campaign is an integral part of campaign management as it allows you to see what’s working and what isn’t.
+Monitoring is integral to campaign management as it allows you to see what’s working and what isn’t.
 You will know how many people have come across your ad and interacted with it.

-You will understand how effective each source is by tracking the CTR, CPC, and overall spend of each campaign.
+You will understand how effective each source is by tracking each campaign’s CTR, CPC, and overall spend.
 You will also determine the value of each conversion by calculating how much you had to spend to acquire it.
 Analyzing this data will help you identify the problems with your programmatic ad campaign.